 |Clubs||Union Deportiva de Las Palmas|

 |Inauguration||08.05.2003 (UD Las Palmas – RSC Anderlecht, 2–1)|

 |Record attendance||35,000 (UD Las Palmas – Rayo Vallecano, 21.05.2006)|

 |Address||Avenida Pío XII 29, Las Palmas de Gran Canaria|

 Estadio Gran Canaria – stadium description

-Until 2003 local side UD Las Palmas played at the famous Estadio Insular in strict centre of the city.
+Until 2003 local side UD Las Palmas played at the famous Estadio Insular in the strict centre of the city.
 But as the new venue was opened in May 2003 with an Anderlecht friendly, the side moved to southern hills.
-This time to play at an athletics venue, but running track may still be removed as the club have been planning for several years.
+Initially as an athletics facility, but after a redevelopment between 2014 and 2016, it now has a 'football-specific' layout.

-Though with capacity of just over 31,000 it’s hardly among Spain’s largest, it holds some records.
+Though with capacity of about 32,400 it’s hardly among Spain’s largest, it holds some records.
 In 2006 Las Palmas first witnessed a 30,120 crowd record in regular season (highest number for a Segunda División game) and then an overcrowded game in play-offs with some 35,000 people inside and 4,000 left out.
 Over 20,000 people attend regional derbies against Tenerife as well.